Seagate/cloudfuse-gui/README.md

  Open Cloudfuse from the desktop shortcut to launch it.
 If you installed Cloudfuse from an archive, run `cloudfuseGUI` from the extracted archive.
-To run the GUI from source, see instructions [here](https://github.com/Seagate/cloudfuse/wiki/Running-the-GUI-from-source).
+To run the GUI from source, see [instructions](https://github.com/Seagate/cloudfuse/wiki/Running-the-GUI-from-source).

 - Choose mount settings:
   - Select the desired type of cloud (Azure or S3).